-- Getting Help: Someone can help you recover from Blight by sanitizing you and adding any applicable bonus from equipment.
+- Blight by sanitizing you and rolling for LOGIC, adding any applicable bonus from equipment.
 This counts as an action.
-If the roll is successful, you immediately recover Blight equal to the number of (sixes) rolled.
-You can only sanitize broken victims. - On Your Own: If no one is around to help you, you automatically recover one point of Blight after one Shift has passed - if you are in a Blight-free area or in a base camp or forward camp.
+If the roll is successful, you immediately recover Heart equal to the number of (sixes) rolled.
+You can only sanitize broken victims. - On Your Own: If no one is around to help you, you automatically recover one point of Heart after one Shift has passed if you are in a Blight-free area or in a base camp or forward camp.

-If you are not broken, you recover from one point of Blight per Shift.
+If you are not broken, you recover one point of Heart per Shift.
 This assumes that you are in a Blight free area.